-Supporting Principle: G(1) Implementing good practice in transparency
+Sub Principle: G(1) Implementing good practice in transparency

 We will: (1) Increase accessibility to information and to engaging with the Authority through a variety of ways and access channels including through improvements to digital communications.
 (2) Hold all meetings in public unless there are good reasons for confidentiality and implement a public participation scheme for all committee.
-What What evidence/assurance is in place? • Key governance documents, including Standing Orders, are published on website using modern.gov; Publishing operational data through our website;

-- Documents relating to meetings of the Authority and its Committees are published on the Authority website; - Provisions in place allowing reporting on meetings and providing an audio webcast of meetings of the Authority and its Committees; - Publish work programmes for the Authority and its Committees; - Committee reports containing exempt information are kept to a minimum and where possible an open report is provided to summarise the decision to be made and allow public participation.
+- Key governance documents, including Standing Orders, are published on website using modern.gov; - Publishing operational data through our website; - Documents relating to meetings of the Authority and its Committees are published on the Authority website; - Provisions in place allowing reporting on meetings and providing an audio or audio-visual webcast of meetings of the Authority and its Committees; - Publish work programmes for the Authority and its Committees; - Committee reports containing exempt information are kept to a minimum and where possible an open report is provided to summarise the decision to be made and allow public participation.

-Supporting Principle: G(2) Implementing good practice in reporting.
+Sub Principle: G(2) Implementing good practice in reporting

 We will: (3) Prepare, approve and publish annual performance monitoring reports for our: National Park Management Plan Performance and Business Plan Local Plan (4) Prepare and publish an Annual Governance Statement which assesses performance against our Code of Corporate Governance and identifies actions for continuous improvement.
-(5) Ensure our Monitoring Officer has independent reporting as necessary to the Chief Executive, Senior Leadership Team and Members even though the post holder sits in the Corporate Strategy and Development directorate.
+(5) Ensure our Monitoring Officer has independent reporting as necessary to the Chief Executive, Management Team and Members.
 (6) Prepare and publish our annual financial statements in accordance with guidance and good practice.

-What evidence/assurance is in place? • Committee approval of year end performance reports and annual accounts; Prepare and publish Annual Governance Statement and financial statements in accordance with guidance and best practice; Monitoring Officer Protocol.
+- Authority approval of year end performance reports and annual accounts; - Prepare and publish Annual Governance Statement and financial statements in accordance with guidance and best practice; - Monitoring Officer Protocol.